 K-12 STEM Education Advocacy Research (Advanced) - Graduate Certificate

-This graduate certificate will focus on the structures and policies that dictate K-12 STEM education and how to lead in fostering change to systemically improve K-12 STEM education.
-Graduates of this certificate will learn about K-12 STEM education policy, develop and implement interventions, and research the efficacy of the implemented interventions to impact STEM education at scale.
-The objectives of the graduate certificate will be to prepare community-engaged STEM education researchers to navigate political and policy systems of K-12 STEM education by addressing the following:
+This graduate certificate focuses on the structures and policies that dictate K-12 STEM education and how to lead in fostering change to systemically improve K-12 STEM education.
+This graduate certificate will prepare community-engaged STEM education researchers to navigate K-12 STEM education policy by addressing the following:

-- Explore the historical trends of education policy with a focus on STEM.
+- Explore the historical trends of education policy with a focus on the STEM subjects.

 - Develop, implement, and research a community-based scholarship intervention.

-These courses would apply to the Ph.D. in C&I, STEM emphasis degree plan as the three required track emphasis courses and two required elective courses.
+These courses can apply to the Ph.D. in C&I, STEM Emphasis degree plan as the three required track emphasis courses and two required elective courses.
 The remaining hours would be the three required C&I core courses, six required methodology courses, and 12.0 hours of EDCI 8000 (dissertation).

 Spring (8 Week) |